The Buddhist Temples of Lampang

 The Wat Chai Mongkol is a beautiful temple, which is in a poor state.
-The last time if visited the temple in January 2021, I found a sign that announces an upcoming renovation.
+When I visited the temple in January 2021, I found a sign that announces an upcoming renovation.
 The house of Moung Ngwe Zin is on Talad Gao street and has been nicely renovated.

 Wat Koh Walukaram

 This seldom visited temple is on the Wang River, right behind Kad Kong Ta Street, the street with many beautiful heritage houses.
 Apparently, Wat Koh Walukaram has been constructed centuries ago on an island in the Wang River.
 Koh means “island” in the Thai language.
 Notable of this temple is the beautiful teak wooden viharn that features in the BBC series “Great Asian Railway Journeys“.

 Wat Chedi Sao Lang

 This is one of the lesser-visited temples in Lampang but nonetheless a very interesting and unique one.
 Wat Chedi Sao Lang is about 1,5 km outside the city.
 The name translates as the temple of the twenty stupas or chedis.
 The story goes that two monks came from India to spread the teachings of Buddha a long time ago.
 A local ruler was so impressed with them that he asked each of them to give ten pieces of hair.
 He put each hair in a stupa.
 This is the legend behind this temple.

 This temple is a bit out of the way and doesn’t feature in tour itineraries.
 We think it is worth a visit and it is conveniently located very close to the Dhanabadee Ceramic Museum.